whosaidthat-3636/Workshop-0/README.md

   line(180, 150, 400, 60);
   ```
 - Arc
+  * placed in the middle of the canvas
+  * with no fill
   ```
   noStroke();
   fill(204, 204, 255);
   arc(155, 280, 100, 100, 0, PI + HALF_PI);
   ```
 - Triangle
+  * placed at the top left of the canvas
   ```
   noStroke(0);
   fill(153, 204, 244);
   triangle(15, 25, 155, 10, 30, 250);
   ```
 - Rectangle
+  * placed on the right of the canvas
+  * half of the shape is out of the canvas view
+  * with a white stroke
   ```
   stroke(255);
   fill(255, 255, 153);